End of era as BBC bids good-bye to majestic home

 DOUBLE AGENTS

-Millions of listeners around the world, from Nigeria to Pakistan, feel they know the place personally after countless programs introduced with the words "From Bush House in London".
+Millions of listeners around the world, from Nigeria to Pakistan, feel they know the place personally after countless programmes introduced with the words "From Bush House in London".

 For both friends and foes, Bush House was a powerful symbol.